wolfeidau/wolfeidau_site/content/resume.md

 * **Lead Engineer - VMR**<br/>
   Sep 2023 - Present · 7 mos<br/>

-  Uplifting operations for serverless applications, implementing vulnerability management, monitoring and alerting, and supporting the teams.
+  Uplifting operations for serverless applications, reviewing architecture, implementing vulnerability management, monitoring and alerting, and supporting the teams.

 * **Stax - Engineering Lead**<br/>
   Jun 2020 - Sep 2023 · 3 yrs 4 mos<br/>

-  I was one of the founding team members of the product, I was responsible for creating new teams, supporting new developers, and mentoring existing developers.
-I was also responsible for the product architecture, and development of key parts of the product related to authentication, user interface and also supported the teams while implementing PCI, and SOC2 compliance.
+  Founding team members of Stax, was responsible for bootstrapping new teams, supporting, and mentoring developers.
+Also responsible for the product architecture, and development of key parts of the product related to authentication, user interface and also supporting the teams while completing PCI, and SOC2 compliance.

 * **Cloud Practice Director (South)**<br/>
   Sep 2017 - Jun 2020 · 2 yrs 10 mos<br/>

-  I supported the creation, onboarding of consulting teams establishing the right skills and processes to work with customers.
-I also supported the teams with the right tools, architecture and processes to migrate customers into the cloud.
+  Supported the creation, onboarding of consulting teams while establishing the right skills and processes to work with customers.
+Also supported teams in adopting tools, architecture and processes to migrate customers into the cloud.

 * **Digital and Cloud Consultant**<br/>
   Aug 2015 - Jun 2020 · 4 yrs 11 mos<br/>

-  I worked on a variety of projects from proof of concepts to production cloud migrations for large enterprises.
-I worked with a variety of customers including large enterprises, government, and startups.
-I mostly supported development teams as their infrastructure moved to the cloud, rebuilding CI/CD, migrating to ec2 and ensuring  this was done in line with compliance and security best practices.
+  Worked on a variety of projects from proof of concepts to production cloud migrations for large enterprises.
+Helped a variety of customers including large enterprises, government, and startups migrating into AWS.
+Supported development teams as their infrastructure moved to the cloud, rebuilding CI/CD, migrating to ec2, containers or serverless, while ensuring this was done in line with compliance and security best practices.

 For a full list see https://www.linkedin.com/in/wolfeidau/.

 # Skills

 I primarily work on serverless, and container based solutions, with a focus on ensuring developers, operations and security work together to deliver safe and reliable products.
 I primarily work with AWS, but also work with other cloud services from time to time.

-More recently I have been working with:
+As a member of a team I focus on:

+* Communication
+* Writing
+* Data analysis
+* Listening
+* Leadership

 Building software using:
 * Go